Find Healthcare Schools

 • Orthodontic Assistant (Ortho Assistant)

-There were about 332,000 jobs for Dental Assistant in 2016 (in the United States).
+In 2016, there was an estimated number of 332,000 jobs in the United States for Dental Assistant.
 New jobs are being produced at a rate of 19.5% which is above the national average.
 The Bureau of Labor Statistics predicts 64,600 new jobs for Dental Assistant by 2026.
-The BLS estimates 45,900 yearly job openings in this field.
+There will be an estimated 45,900 positions for Dental Assistant per year.

 undefined